brosenan/vercast/spec.md

 	    yield* versionGraph.getMergeStrategy(v1, {$:'newVersion'}); // The new version should be in the graph
 ```

-<a name="simpleversiongraph-appendpatchestomergeinfo-seq"></a>
+<a name="simpleversiongraph-appendpatchestomergeinfo-seq-taken"></a>
-## .appendPatchesTo(mergeInfo, seq)
+## .appendPatchesTo(mergeInfo, seq, taken)
-should append all the labels along the path from x to V2 to the given sequence.
+should append all the labels along the path from x to V2 to the given sequence, if taken is true.

 ```js
 function* (){